Leap year starting on Friday

 A leap year starting on Friday is any year with 366 days (i.e. it includes 29 February) that begins on Friday 1 January and ends on Saturday 31 December.
 Its dominical letters hence are CB.
-The most recent year of such kind was 2016 and the next one will be 2044 in the Gregorian calendar or, likewise, 2000 and 2028 in the obsolete Julian calendar.
+The most recent year of such kind was 2016, and the next one will be 2044 in the Gregorian calendar or, likewise, 2000 and 2028 in the obsolete Julian calendar.

-Any leap year that starts on Tuesday, Friday or Saturday has only one Friday the 13th: the only one in this leap year occurs in May.
+Any leap year that starts on Friday has only one Friday the 13th: the only one in this leap year occurs in May.
 Common years starting on Saturday share this characteristic.

-In this leap year, Martin Luther King Jr. Day is on January 18, Valentine’s Day is on a Sunday, Presidents Day is on its earliest possible date, February 15, the leap day is on a Monday, St. Patrick’s Day and Cinco De Mayo is on a Thursday, Memorial Day is on May 30, Juneteenth is on a Sunday, U.S. Independence Day is on a Monday, Labor Day is on September 5, Halloween is on a Monday, Thanksgiving is on November 24, and Christmas is on a Sunday.
-Additionally, this type of year is the only year that Presidents Day does not fall on the penultimate Monday of February.

-In this type of year, all dates (except 29 February) fall on their respective weekdays 58 times in the 400 year Gregorian calendar cycle.
-Leap years starting on Sunday share this characteristic.
+This is also the only year in which February has five Mondays, as the leap day adds that extra Monday.

+This year has two months (May and October) which begin on a weekend-day.
+Since at least one month begins on each day of the week in all years, this is the fewest possible number of months to begin on a weekend-day in a given year; this also occurs in a common year starting on Friday, in which case the two months are May and August.